TanjaKec/mws/content/home/experience.md

   date_start: "2017-05-01"
   description: |-
     Responsibilities include:
-    * Creating DS course materials and teaching aids that support content delivery and skills assessments
+    * Creating DS course materials and teaching aids that support content delivery and skills assessment
-    * Carrying out statistical analysis and work with the clients to interpret the results and how they impact their business
+    * Carrying out statistical analysis and working with clients to interpret the results and how they impact their business
-    * Engaging youth community through the [klikR](http://klikr.rbind.io) initiative
+    * Engaging the youth community through the [klikR](http://klikr.rbind.io) initiative
   location: U.K.
   title: Co-Founder
 - company: R-Ladies